appu1232/Discord-Selfbot/README.md

 - Dynamically add custom commands/reactions.
 Stored in ``commands.json`` which has some sample commands added to start with.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
 - Save/output the last n number of messages from a chat, including any messages that were deleted.
-- Set yourself as afk and message a user telling them you are away if they message/mention you.
+- Set yourself as afk and reply to a user telling them you are away if they message/mention you.
 - Quick commands so you can post pointless stuff as fast as possible like ``lenny``, ``shrug``, ``flip``, ``unflip``, and ``comeatmebro``
 - Self-destruct your previous message with animated text and a countdown.
 Yes, it's very pointless and abuses the rate-limit...but it looks cool.
 - Simple calculator.